 Check it out!
 Plan to make multiple visits to Hamilton conservation areas?
 Consider purchasing an HCA pass to cover your parking and entry.

-If you can't make it to cottage country, enjoy a day at the beach nearby in Hamilton.
-There are plenty of waterfronts to lay down a towel and soak up that beach life from Confederation Beach Park on the shores of Lake Ontario, with its nearby restaurants and waterpark, to the smaller, forested Valens Lake and Christie Lake.
+If you can't make it to cottage country, consider a day-trip to a beach nearby in Hamilton.
+There are plenty of waterfronts to lay down a towel and soak up that beach life from Confederation Beach Park on the shores of Lake Ontario, with its nearby restaurants and family-friendly attractions, to the smaller, forested Valens Lake and Christie Lake.

 Check it out!
-There's a new waterpark in town.
-FunSplash Sports Park in Binbrook offers huge inflatable obstacle courses right on the lake.
+Help your little ones burn off some steam at FunSplash Sports Park in Binbrook with huge floating inflatable obstacle courses right on the lake.

 Did you know Hamilton is almost 80 per cent rural?
 And many of the surrounding farms are open to the public, like Puddicombe Farms with its train tour of the estate.
 Throughout the summer and fall, look for pick-your-own programs, like Jerry's Berries in Copetown and multiple apple orchards.